Loading...

 What your estimated score means and what to do next.

-If your estimated score is above the safe score for your category (e.g., 110+ for General), you are almost certainly clearing Prelims.
+If your estimated score is above the safe score for your category (e.g., 90+ for General in 2026), you are almost certainly clearing Prelims.
 Start full-time Mains preparation immediately.
 Do not waste time second-guessing — focus entirely on Mains and optional subject preparation.

 If your score is near the lower end of the expected cutoff range or below it, be realistic.
 You can still prepare for Mains (some surprises happen every year), but also plan ahead.
 Use this time to strengthen your foundation — it will help whether you clear this year or attempt next year.